Shamdan17/Bricking_Bad/use-cases/authenticate.md

 **Main Success Scenario:**

 1. User provides his username and password, chooses to continue
-2. System retrieves the account of the user and authenticates him
+2. Game retrieves the account of the user and authenticates him
-3. System shows a welcome message and takes the user to the building mode
+3. Game shows a welcome message and takes the user to the building mode

 **Extensions:**

 -   *2a.
 The username or password is incorrect
-    -   1. The System informs the user that the login credentials are incorrect
+    -   1. The Game informs the user that the login credentials are incorrect
     -   2. User enters the correct information
-    -   3. System authenticates the user
+    -   3. Game authenticates the user

 **Special Requirements:**
 - Password should be hidden from view